oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 **Assume it walks like a duck and talks like a duck, and if it doesn't fix that.**

-Julia combination of duck-typing with multiple dispatch is quite neat.
+Julia's combination of duck-typing with multiple dispatch is quite neat.
 It lets us have support for any object that meets the implict interface expected by a function ([duck-typing](https://en.wikipedia.org/wiki/Duck_typing));
 while also having a chance to handle it as a special-case if it doesn't (multiple dispatch).
 In a fully extensible way.